Kishore Bharati Krirangan: Facilities

-The stadium is equipped with several facilities.
-The stadium can be used for football and athletic events.
+The stadium is equipped with several facilities, a La Liga football academy, and can be used for football and athletic events.

 A modern underground drainage system is present in the stadium.
-It also has practice grounds for cricket and football.
+It has practice grounds for cricket and football.
 There is a 100-seater dormitory accommodation facility present below the galleries.
-It also has facilities to host seminars, conferences and meetings.
+It has facilities to host seminars, conferences and meetings.
 A swimming pool complex is present beside the stadium.
 A martial arts training centre also operates on the premises.